Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Alexander J. Bessey, 21, shot a police DJI Air 3 drone with a shotgun during a law enforcement standoff.
-He was charged with two counts of assault with a dangerous weapon, malicious destruction of police property, felony firearm possession, and reckless discharge of a firearm.
-Multiple firearms were seized from his property.
-The case tests intersection of drone interference law and destruction of police property statutes.
+A 21-year-old man shot down a Michigan State Police DJI Air 3 drone with a shotgun during a standoff with law enforcement.
+He was charged with assault with a dangerous weapon, malicious destruction of police property, and felony firearm possession.
+The case tests the boundaries of drone interference law and government drone use in law enforcement.

 legislation